top of page

 Why Not Just Redesign the Box?

-Better pizza boxes exist — but they’re often expensive, operationally disruptive, or incompatible with existing supply chains.
+Better pizza boxes exist—but they’re often expensive, operationally disruptive, or incompatible with existing supply chains.
 For many pizzerias, especially independents, changing boxes isn’t realistic.

-Where Pizza Screens Make the Biggest Difference
+Where Pizza Protectors Make the Biggest Difference

-Pizza screens are especially effective for:
+Pizza Protectors are especially effective for:

-• Thin and medium-crust pizzas
+• Thin, medium- and deep crust pizzas

 • High-moisture toppings (fresh mozzarella, vegetables)